-We found that for the vast majority of sites, any shift in amino-acid preferences between homologs was smaller than the noise in our experiments.
-Only for 14 of the 497 sites could we reject the null hypothesis that the amino-acid preferences were identical between homologs.
-Sites that varied in amino-acid identity between the two homologs were more likely to have a detectable shift in amino-acid preferences (5 of 30 variable sites had shifted preferences, versus only 9 of 467 non-variable ones) - but even among variable sites, there was usually no detectable shift.
-Admittedly, our experiments had substantial noise, so it is likely that other sites have more subtle shifts below our limit of detection.
-However, the fact that the preferences we measured for the two NP homologs were substantially correlated with each other but completely uncorrelated with those for the non-homologous hemagglutinin shows that the site-specific amino-acid preferences of homologs are tremendously more similar than those of unrelated proteins.
+We found that for the majority of sites, any shift in amino-acid preferences between homologs was smaller than the noise in our experiments.
+We could reject the null hypothesis that the amino-acid preferences were identical among homologs for only between 3% and 15% of all sites, depending on the method used to generate the null distribution.
+Furthermore, even for those sites for which we could reject the null hypothesis of identical preferences between homologs, the magnitude of shifts tended to be small.
+Only a handful of the 497 sites exhibited shifts in preference between homologs with a magnitude comparable to the average difference between sites in non-homologous proteins.
+Sites that varied in amino-acid identity between the two homologs were more likely to have a detectable shift in amino-acid preferences - but even among variable sites, there was usually no shift.
+Admittedly, our experiments had substantial noise, so it is likely that other sites have undergone subtle shifts below our limit of detection.
+However, the fact that the preferences for the two NP variants are strongly correlated with each other but completely uncorrelated with those for the non-homologous HA shows that the site-specific amino-acid preferences of homologs are tremendously more similar than those of unrelated proteins.

-This broad conservation of site-specific amino-acid preferences does not imply an absence of epistasis during NP's evolution.
-Even small shifts in mutational effects can induce evolutionarily important epistasis, since natural selection is highly discerning.
-Indeed, we have previously demonstrated epistasis among mutations to NP [8], indicating that NP is no different than the many other proteins for which evolutionarily relevant epistasis has been identified [4-7,9,10].
-The key result is not that epistasis is absent, but rather that its frequency and magnitude are sufficiently low that the amino-acid preferences for most sites are largely conserved between homologs.
+This general conservation of site-specific amino-acid preferences does not imply an absence of epistasis during NP's evolution.
+For instance, our results show that some (as yet mechanistically uncharacterized) epistatic interaction with other sites has driven a strong shift in the amino-acid preferences at site 470.
+At other sites, smaller shifts in amino-acid preferences are still certain to induce evolutionarily important epistasis, since natural selection is highly discerning.
+Indeed, we have previously demonstrated epistasis among mutations to NP (Gong et al., 2013), indicating that NP is no different than the many other proteins for which evolutionarily relevant epistasis has been identified (Weinreich et al., 2006; Ortlund et al., 2007; da Silva et al., 2010; Lunzer et al., 2010; Natarajan et al., 2013; Podgornaia and Laub, 2015).
+Our key result is not that epistasis is absent, but rather that its frequency and magnitude are sufficiently low that the amino-acid preferences for most sites are are still vastly more similar between homologs than between non-homologous proteins.

-The implications of this finding are illustrated by the second part of our study, which shows that the experimentally measured site-specific amino-acid preferences can inform phylogenetic substitution models that greatly outperform traditional non-site-specific models even for more diverged NP homologs.
-It is well known that the actual constraints on protein evolution involve cooperative interactions among sites [1-3], and so substitution models that treat sites either independently or identically are obviously imperfect.
+The implications of this finding are illustrated by the second part of our study, which shows that the experimentally measured site-specific amino-acid preferences can inform phylogenetic substitution models that greatly outperform non-site-specific models even for more diverged NP homologs.
+It is well known that the actual constraints on protein evolution involve cooperative interactions among sites (Zuckerkandl and Pauling, 1965; DePristo et al., 2005; Harms and Thornton, 2013), and so substitution models that treat sites either independently or identically are obviously imperfect.
 But computational biology must balance realism with tractability.
-Site-independent but site-specific substitution models are becoming feasible for real-world datasets [22-27], but approaches that relax the assumption of independence among sites remain in their infancy [41,42].
-Are amino-acid preferences sufficiently conserved for site-independent but site-specific models to represent substantial improvements over existing alternatives?
+Site-independent but site-specific substitution models are becoming feasible for real-world datasets (Lartillot and Philippe, 2004; Le et al., 2008; Wang et al., 2008; Rodrigue et al., 2010; Bloom, 2014a,b), but approaches that relax the assumption of independence among sites remain in their infancy (Choi et al., 2007; Bordner and Mittelmann, 2014).
+Are amino-acid preferences sufficiently conserved for site-independent but site-specific models to represent substantial improvements over existing non-site-specific alternatives?
 Both our experimental and computational results answer this question with a resounding yes.